Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 I wouldn't disclose it, nor would I disclose names of anybody.

-Uh enjoying life in the Big Apple.
+Enjoying life in the Big Apple.

 It goes both ways.

-What's amazing is is what they don't know and what they've not been heard and what the judges allowed them to hear.
+What's amazing is what they don't know and what they've not been heard and what the judges allowed them to hear.

-All of that factors into this, which is why so much time has been spent going over the judge and the conflicts and and all the varying things that we've gone over again and again.
+All of that factors into this, which is why so much time has been spent going over the judge and the conflicts and all the varying things that we've gone over again and again.

-You know, no nobody except somebody with the name of Trump would ever have had a case like this ever brought.
+You know, nobody except somebody with the name of Trump would ever have had a case like this ever brought.

 That was an FEC violation.

-It certainly isn't wasn't upgraded to a uh a felony.
+That certainly wasn't upgraded to a felony.

 Bragg himself didn't want to bring it.